 The US allies greeted the election of Joe Biden with relief, but also with expectations.

 In particular, they hoped that the new leader would abandon the “America First” mantra, return to a more multilateral approach, and better treat its allies and partners.

-This webinar highlighted the perspective of two key US allies: Japan and France.
-Speakers from both countries discussed the respective perceptions and expectations towards the new US administration in terms of bilateral relations, and analyzed the opportunities and challenges in developing a coordinated approach in the Indo-Pacific.
+This webinar will highlight the perspective of two key US allies: Japan and France.
+Speakers from both countries will discuss the respective perceptions and expectations towards the new US administration in terms of bilateral relations, and will analyze the opportunities and challenges in developing a coordinated approach in the Indo-Pacific.

 Chair and Discussion Leader: John SEAMAN, Research Fellow, Center for Asian Studies, Ifri